Ross Lockridge Jr.: Illness and death

 Lockridge began to exhibit signs of mental illness in the fall of 1947.
 After Life magazine published a ribald excerpt of Raintree County on September 18, he confided to his wife that "I walk past people and I wonder what they think."
-And, more ominously, "whatever made me think I could get away with it?"
+And, more ominously, "Whatever made me think I could get away with it?"

-Suffering from severe depression, Lockridge committed suicide by carbon monoxide poisoning March 6, 1948, shortly after Raintree Countys publication.
+Suffering from severe depression, Lockridge died by suicide from carbon monoxide poisoning on March 6, 1948, shortly after the book's publication.
 He left behind his wife, Vernice, and four young children.
 Lockridge is interred in Rose Hill Cemetery in Bloomington, Indiana.